 Creating a business budget begins by making some assumptions and financial projections about the upcoming period.

 These include estimations of sales trends (or income), cost trends (or expenses), and the overall outlook of the market for the particular industry or sector.

-Businesses create both sales and expense budgets, which get compiled into a master budget, guiding the company’s spending down the line.
+Businesses create both sales and expense budget.
+Each of these budgets gets compiled into a master budget.